Coprime commutators in profinite groups: Main result

 Since $H$ is central-by-finite, again by Schur Theorem, $H'$ is finite and so we can assume that $H$ is abelian.
-Therefore $H=[H,a]$ consists of coprime commutators and by arguing as at the beginning of the proof we deduce that $[H,a]$ is finite-by-procyclic.
+Therefore $H=[H,a]$ consists of coprime commutators and we deduce from Proposition \ref{AS17_prop} that $[H,a]$ is finite-by-procyclic.
 Note that in this case $H$ is finite-by-(torsion-free procyclic).